 In the world of I.T, redundancy is regarded as the most important element when implementing and designing a system and/ or Infrastructure.
-First Hop Redundancy Protocols are commonly used to create redundancy in networking to allow a router or a layer 3 switch act as a backup gateway on a LAN segment to automatically take over if the primary gateway fails.
-Without this redundancy, if this router or router interface (that serves as a default gateway) fails, the hosts configured with that default gateway will loose connection from outside networks.
+First Hop Redundancy Protocols are commonly used to create redundancy in networking to allow a router or a layer 3 switch to act as a backup gateway on a LAN segment to automatically take over if the primary gateway fails.
+Without this redundancy, if this router or router interface (that serves as a default gateway) fails, the hosts configured with that default gateway will lose connection from outside networks.

 End devices are typically configured with a single IP address for a default gateway.
 This address does not change when the network topology changes.
 Instead of configuring a PC with a backup default gateway an FHRP can be used to provide this redundancy seamlessly without the individual configurations on each host.

-HSRP / VRRP / GLBP are all examples of first hop redundancy protocols which we will cover briefly in the blog.
-The are all very similar in operation with slight differences, so it is important to note the slight differences in operation / configuration of each, along with knowing that FHRP itself is not a protocol but rather describes a specific protocol in use!
+HSRP / VRRP / GLBP are all examples of first-hop redundancy protocols which we will cover briefly in the blog.
+They are all very similar in operation with slight differences, so it is important to note the slight differences in operation/configuration of each, along with knowing that FHRP itself is not a protocol but rather describes a specific protocol in use!